 - Emphasis is placed on providing the best food of any expedition

-- New for 2013-2014 Season.
-Our expeditions will utilize 3 camps on the mountain and complete a traverse of Aconcagua.
+- Our expeditions will utilize 3 camps on the mountain and complete a traverse of Aconcagua.
 Our recent experience shows that adding a third, higher camp will greatly increase the summit chances for all climbers.

 We will use the normal route variation which includes a high camp 3 at the Piedras Blancas (19,500 ft., 5943m).
 After joining the normal route and reaching the summit, our team will return to high camp for rest before descending the normal route into the Plaze de Mulas Base Camp.

 Aconcagua offers mountaineers and fit adventurers the chance to climb on a big mountain expedition in a relatively short period of time.
 We climb a (non technical) route allowing climbers to gain high altitude experience on a route which can be relatively safe from objective dangers.
 Climbers can concentrate on testing their own high altitude ability and many will use this climb as a stepping stone to additional mountain objectives.